Gaulish Paganism

 Gaulish Hearth Rite

-Rituals honor the gods, spirits, and ancestors through offerings such as food, drink, incense, or handmade items.
+Rituals (Adaððus) honor the gods, spirits, and ancestors through offerings such as food, drink, incense, or handmade items.
 Don’t worry too much about what to offer at first; over time, as you build a relationship with the divine, you’ll come to know what is most meaningful.
 These offerings are acts of reciprocity, acknowledging that we give so the gods and spirits may give in return.
 In this rite, you will encounter Aidonâ, the sacred flame personified.
 You may refer to her by any name you feel called to.
-It is preferable to face East, the direction of new beginnings and Samos.Below, we will use the beloved deity Carnonos (Cernunnos) as an example for this simple rite.
+It is preferable to face East, the direction of new beginnings and Samos.The ritual structure below is not attested, but it's based on and inspired by the PIE (Proto Indo European) ritual structure.
+Cleaning / Purification, Opening / Sanctifying the Space, Prayer (Invocation, Argument, Petition), Offering, Closing of Prayer, and finally Closing the Ritual.This rite is not a mandate.
+You need not follow this exactly.
+Its purpose is to support.Below, we will use Carnonos (Cernunnos) as an example for this simple rite.

 Cernunnos